mgolding1/S19-4010/l/07/Lect-07.md

 Answer some questions
 ------------

+1. NTRU - in 17 stage to for NIST quantum proof encryption.
-1. What is an API
-1. Why are web3/dApps important
-1. What is the big picture
+2. What is an API?
+Why are web3/dApps important?
+What is the big picture?

 Goroutines
 ------------------------------